spectrocloud/librarium/docs/docs-content/clusters/cluster-management/cluster-proxy.md

   [Self-Hosted Palette Installation](../../enterprise-version/install-palette/install-palette.md) for additional guidance.

-- The is configured to use the proxy server that you intend for your applications to use for outbound communications.
+- The self-hosted Palette instance is configured to use the proxy server that you intend for your applications to use for outbound communications.

 </TabItem>

 <TabItem value="Edge">

-- An Edge host that has network access to the proxy server.
+- An Edge host that is configured to use the proxy server that you intend for your applications to use for outbound communications.

 </TabItem>